mmattsson/InstaWorks/examples/simple/README.txt

 InstaWorks settings by assigning values to the members of iw_stg.

 No log levels or control commands can be registered before the call to iw_main().
-These has to be registered after the callback is done so this is done in main_callback().
+These have to be registered after the callback is done so this is done in main_callback().